Students make a somber return to Utah campus where Charlie Kirk was assassinated

 In a text exchange with his partner released by authorities, Robinson wrote about planning to get his rifle from his “drop point,” but that the area was “locked down.”

-The texts cited in court documents did not include timestamps and it was unclear how long after the shooting Robinson was texting.

 “To be honest I had hoped to keep this secret till I died of old age.
-I am sorry to involve you,” Robinson wrote in another text to his partner.
+I am sorry to involve you,” Robinson wrote.

-In addition to murder, Robinson was charged discharge of a firearm, obstructing justice and witness tampering.
-The prosecutor said Robinson had directed his partner to delete their text messages and stay silent if questioned by police, Gray said.

 Seewer reported from Toledo, Ohio.